Omaha Qui Tam Claims Attorney

 But actually filing and winning such a claim is no small feat and requires proving fraud has happened, often through evidence and documents from within the company itself.
 These are extremely important cases since they can save lives and help the government recover billions of dollars every year.

 If you or a loved one has uncovered fraud within the company you work for, protect yourself and take steps to expose this behavior.
 You have a legal obligation to turn over this information to the proper government agency, but the repercussions can be harsh, especially from the company that you are exposing.
 A qui tam claim lets you take civil action against the fraudulent company, punishing them for their behavior and rewarding your honesty.
-If you have discovered serious fraud within a company, contact Bottlinger Law L.L.C. immediately at (402) 505-8234.
+If you have discovered serious fraud within a company, contact an Omaha qui tam claim attorney at Bottlinger Law L.L.C. at (402) 505-8234.

 The term "qui tam" is Latin and from a longer phrase that is over a thousand years old, which refers to a person acting on behalf of a king.
 Today in the U.S., it refers simply to a person’s right to bring a civil lawsuit against a company that is committing fraud against the U.S. government.
 It is frequently referred to as a "whistleblower lawsuit."